xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 author_id: remer
 ---

 In this post I'm going to write about my experience and the problems I found when setting up Xcode Server for CI and automatic deployment to iTunes at Xmartlabs.
 I'm going to let you know how I could solve some problems hoping it may help somebody in the same situation.

-There are a lot of blogs that explain how to set up Xcode Server, create an integration bot and explore the results on Xcode (issue tracking, tests code coverage, etc).
-Getting help on these points are useful when starting, but at the same time it's pretty easy to get them working.
-Also, when you try to make something more sophisticated, you may get some errors and won't be able to find many resources for a solution.
+There are a lot of blogs that explain how to set up Xcode Server, create an integration bot and explore the results on Xcode (issue tracking, tests code coverage, etc) but when you try to make something more sophisticated, you may get some errors and won't be able to find many resources for a solution.

 **TODO: Describir las ventajas de CI**